-- a.
-Organisational Environment - (1) What are your organisation's main products and services?
-What are the delivery mechanisms used to provide your products and services to your CUSTOMERS? - (2) What is your organisational culture?
-What are your stated PURPOSE, VISION, MISSION and VALUES? - (3) What is your WORKFORCE profile?
-What are your WORKFORCE or employee groups and SEGMENTS?
-What are their KEY requirements and expectations?
-What are their educational LEVELS?
-What are your organisation's WORKFORCE and job DIVERSITY, organised bargaining units, KEY benefits, and special health and safety requirements? - (4) What are your major facilities, and equipment? - (5) What is the regulatory environment under which your organisation operates?
-What are the applicable occupational health and safety regulations; accreditation, certification, or registration requirements; relevant industry standards; and environmental, financial, and product regulations? - b.
-Organisational Relationships - (1) What is your organisational structure and GOVERNANCE system?
-What are the reporting relationships among your GOVERNANCE board, SENIOR LEADERS, and your parent organisation, as appropriate? - (2) What are your KEY CUSTOMER groups and STAKEHOLDER groups and market SEGMENTS, as appropriate?
+- (1) What are your organizational structure and Governance system?
+What are the reporting relationships among your governance board, senior leaders, and parent organization, as appropriate? - (2) What are your KEY CUSTOMER and STAKEHOLDER groups and market SEGMENTS, as appropriate?
 What are their KEY requirements and expectations for your products, services, and operations?
-What are the differences in these requirements and expectations among CUSTOMER and STAKEHOLDER groups and market SEGMENTS? - (3) What are your most important types of suppliers, PARTNERS, COLLABORATORS, and distributors?
-What role do these suppliers, PARTNERS, COLLABORATORS, and distributors play in your WORK SYSTEMS and the production and delivery of your KEY products and services?
-What role, if any, do they play in your organisational INNOVATION PROCESSES?
-What are your most important supply chain requirements? - (4) What are your KEY supplier and CUSTOMER partnering relationships and communication mechanisms?
+What are the differences in these requirements and expectations among CUSTOMER and STAKEHOLDER groups and market SEGMENTS? - (3) What are your most important types of suppliers, partners, collaborators, and distributors?
+What role do these suppliers, partners, collaborators, and distributors play in your work systems and the production and delivery of your key products and services?
+What role, if any, do they play in your organizational INNOVATION PROCESSES?
+What are your most important supply chain requirements? - (4) What are your KEY supplier and CUSTOMER partnering relationship and communication mechanisms?

 - N1.
-Mechanisms for product and service delivery to your end-use customers (P.1a[1]) might be direct, or through dealers, distributors, collaborators, or channel partners. - N2.
-Workforce or employee groups and segments (including organised bargaining units) (P.1a[3] might be based on the type of employment or contract reporting relationship, location, tour of duty, work environment, family-friendly policies, or other factors. - N3.
-Market segments (P.1b[2]) might be based on product or service lines or features, distribution channels, business volume, geography, or other factors that are important to your organisation to define related market characteristics. - N4.
-Customer and stakeholder group and market segment requirements (P.1b[2]) might include ontime delivery, low defect levels, safety, security, ongoing price reductions, electronic communication, rapid response, after-sales service, socially responsible behaviour and community service.
-For some non-profit organisations, requirements also might include administrative cost reductions, athome services, rapid response to emergencies, and multilingual services. - N5.
+Mechanisms for product and service delivery to your end-use customers (P.1a[1]) might be direct or through dealers, distributors, collaborators, or channel partners. - N2.
+Workforce or employee groups and segments (including organized bargaining units) (P.1a[3]) might be based on the type of employment or contract reporting relationship, location, tour of duty, work environment, family-friendly policies, or other factors. - N3.
+Market segments (P.1b[2]) might be based on product or service lines or features, distribution channels, business volume, geography, or other factors that are important to your organization to define related market characteristics. - N4.
+Customer and stakeholder group and market segment requirements (P.1b[2]) might include on-time delivery, low defect levels, safety, security, ongoing price reductions, electronic communication, rapid response, after-sales service, socially responsible behavior, and community service.
+For some nonprofit organizations, requirements also might include administrative cost reductions, at-home services, rapid response to emergencies, and multilingual services. - N5.
 Communication mechanisms (P.1b[4]) should be two-way and might be in person, via e-mail, Webbased, or by telephone.
-For many organisations, these mechanisms may change as marketplace, customer, or stakeholder requirements change.
+For many organizations, these

-- N6.
-While some non-profit organisations offer products and services (P.1a[1]), many might appropriately interpret this phrase as programmes or projects and services. - N7.
-Customers (P.1a[1]) are the users and potential users of your products, programmes, and services.
-In some non-profit organisations, customers might include members, taxpayers, citizens, recipients, clients, and beneficiaries.
+- mechanisms may change as marketplace, customer, or stakeholder requirements change. - N6.
+While some nonprofit organizations offer products and services (P.1a[1]), many might appropriately interpret this phrase as programs or projects and services. - N7.
+Customers (P.1a[1]) are the users and potential users of your products, programs, and services.
+In some nonprofit organizations, customers might include members, taxpayers, citizens, recipients, clients, and beneficiaries.
 Market segments might be referred to as constituencies. - N8.
-Many non-profit organisations rely heavily on volunteers to accomplish their work.
-These organisations should include volunteers in the discussion of their workforce (P.1a[3]). - N9.
-For non-profit organisations, relevant industry standards (P.1a[5]) might include industry-wide codes of conduct and policy guidance.
-The term 'industry' is used thoughout the Criteria to refer to the sector in which you operate.
-For non-profit organisations, this sector might be charitable organisations, professional associations and societies, religious organisations, or government entities or a subsector of one of these. - N10.
-For some non-profit organisations, governance and reporting relationships (P.1b[1]) might include relationships with major agency or foundation , or other funding sources.
+Many nonprofit organizations rely heavily on volunteers to accomplish their work.
+These organizations should include volunteers in the discussion of their workforce (P.1a[3]). - N9.
+For nonprofit organizations, relevant industry standards (P.1a[5]) might include industrywide codes of conduct and policy guidance.
+The term "industry" is used throughout the Criteria to refer to the sector in which you operate.
+For nonprofit organizations, this sector might be charitable organizations, professional associations and societies, religious organizations, or government entities-or a subsector of one of these. - N10.
+For some nonprofit organizations, governance and reporting relationships (P.1b[1]) might include relationships with major agency, foundation, or other funding sources.